comsysto/github-pages-basic-auth-proxy/README.md

     * the JWT Token is valid for 4 hours.
     * After the Token has expired or the cookie is removed you will have to perform Authentication again.

-### 1.3 How is this secure?
+### 1.4 Is this really secure?

-  * Basically `gh-pages` URLs are public
+  * Basically `gh-pages` URLs are public.
+But if you use a private repository you can only **guess** the actual URLs.
-  * BUT if you create a directory in your `gh-pages` branch which is called e.g. `086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3` and proxy to this dir, it will be secure as long as no one knows this **obfuscator**.
+  * If you create a directory in your `gh-pages` branch which is called e.g. `086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3` and proxy to this dir, it will be secure as long as no one knows **obfuscator** (you should keep it secret).
+  * You proxy to https (TLS) so no man in the middle attack could get a hold of the obfuscator.

 ## 2. Installation